 We were a little taken aback by the launch of the Canon EOS RP.
 Instead of being a professional-grade version of the Canon EOS R (though don’t get us wrong, the pro-Canon EOS R5 is on the way), the Canon EOS RP was a more affordable version of the company’s full-frame mirrorless model with a lower price tag.

-Indeed, the letter ‘P’ in the model name stands for ‘Popular,’ which in the Japanese sense means ‘for everyone,’ making this the best Canon camera for enthusiasts and first-time full frame camera customers, respectively.
-For this reason, as well as its low price and tiny size, it wins a spot on our list of the best full frame mirrorless cameras that you can buy right now.
+Indeed, the letter ‘P’ in the model name stands for ‘Popular,’ which in the Japanese sense means ‘for everyone,’ making this the best Canon camera for enthusiasts and first-time full-frame camera customers respectively.
+For this reason, as well as its low price and tiny size, it wins a spot on our list of the best full-frame mirrorless cameras you can buy right now.

-In spite of the fact that it has a huge full-frame sensor, the Canon EOS RP is remarkably tiny and delivers diverse photography capabilities in a portable package.
+Even though it has a vast full-frame sensor, the Canon EOS RP is remarkably tiny and delivers diverse photography capabilities in a portable package.

 Continuous shooting at up to 5 frames per second is also available for photographing moving subjects.
 It also supports a sophisticated Dual Pixel CMOS autofocus technology, which includes 4779 selectable on-sensor phase-detection points for fast and precisely obtaining focus during stills and video capture.

-Indeed, the RP has a great lot in common with the EOS 6D Mark II in terms of architecture, from the sensor all the way down to the feature set.
-Despite this, it is contained in a body that is the tiniest and lightest full-frame camera ever produced by Canon.
+Indeed, the RP is familiar with the EOS 6D Mark II architecture, from the sensor down to the feature set.
+Yet, despite this, it is contained in a body that is the tiniest and lightest full-frame camera ever produced by Canon.